-Reinvest is a popular Estonian P2P lending platform that allows users to invest in rental properties as well as development projects and real estate backed loans.
-The combined rental yield, coupled with the capital growth from investments, results in the platform boasting an average of 14.91% per year.
+Reinvest is a smaller Estonian P2P lending platform that allows users to invest in rental properties, development projects, and real estate-backed loans.

-In this Reinvest24 review, you will find out how the platform works and whether you should consider adding it to your investment portfolio.
+This Reinvest24 review will reveal how the platform works and whether you should consider adding it to your investment portfolio.